mentalisttraceur/errnoname/README.md

 1. Simple - trivial for a human to mentally verify as robustly correct, with minimal room for edge cases to slip past human thinking.

-2. Portable - strictly ANSI C, no assumptions beyond what that standard guarantees, except perhaps to guide optimizations without changing correctness or introducing pathological worst-case behavior).
+2. Portable - code as portable as possible, no unportable assumptions (except perhaps to guide optimizations without changing correctness or introducing pathological worst-case behavior).

 3. Optimizer-friendly - code optimized for optimization eventually